 Windows 10 S review: Microsoft's OS for students is hard to love

 Windows 10 S may be Microsoft's answer to Google's Chrome OS, but it's a poor introduction to the Windows ecosystem.
+(Updated to note that the Windows 10 S upgrade deadline has been extended to March 2018.)

 -